-FOR WOMEN AGED 50-59, STAGE_E, WOMEN WITH >1 MAMMOGRAM: CONTEMPLATION/DOCTOR DEPENDENT RECENT MAMMOGRAM ≤ 12 MONTHS FROM DATE RECENT MAMMOGRAM ≤ 12 MONTHS FROM DATE OF COUNSELING & PRIOR MAMMOGRAM IS >12 MONTHS FROM RECENT OR DATE OF COUNSELING & (DON'T KNOW/REFUSE) DATE OF PRIOR CONTEMPLATION/ DOCTOR DEPENDENT (We are almost finished going over the information in the booklet.
-I see here from your phone interview with our staff that) You've had a mammogram before and you may have another DOCTOR DEPENDENT one if your doctor tells you to.
-Don't know - it depends if the doctor tells her (Question 2.1) Verify if the woman is still in the same stage as at baseline or whether she has changed her mind about screening.
-If she is still in the same stage, give the provided stage-based message. • If she has changed her mind, re-stage her and go to the appropriate stage-based message.
+FOR WOMEN AGED 40-49, STAGE E, WOMEN WITH >1 MAMMOGRAM: CONTEMPLATION/DOCTOR DEPENDENT RECENT MAMMOGRAM ≤ 24 MONTHS FROM DATE OF COUNSELING & PRIOR MAMMOGRAM IS >24 MONTHS FROM RECENT OR DATE OF COUNSELING & (DON'T KNOW/REFUSE) DATE OF PRIOR CONTEMPLATION/ (We are almost finished with our call.
+I see here from your phone interview with our staff that DOCTOR DEPENDENT) You've had a mammogram before and you may have another one if your doctor tells you to.
+Don't know - it depends if the doctor tells her (Question 2.3) Verify if the woman is still in the same stage as at the follow up interview or whether she has changed her mind about screening. • If she is still in the same stage, give the provided stage-based message. • If she has changed her mind, re-stage her and go to the appropriate stage-based message.
 IF NO, GIVE CONTEMPLATION/DOCTOR DEPENDENT It's good that you will have a mammogram if your doctor tells you.
 If your doctor forgets to message bring it up, he/she will probably appreciate it if you ask.
-Regular mammograms and yearly breast exams are the best ways to find breast cancer early, especially in women who are 50 and over.
-GO TO the "CBE" section.
-IF YES, CHANGED MIND/STAGE: If has decided NOT to get a mammogram, ask: • Why are you now not (thinking about/planning on) getting another mammogram?
+Regular mammograms and yearly breast exams are the best ways to find breast cancer early.
+GO TO the "Decision Making" section.
+IF YES, CHANGED MIND/STAGE: • If has decided NOT to get a mammogram, ask: • Why are you now not (thinking about/planning on) getting another mammogram?
 Address any questions, concerns and/or barriers.
 Re-stage if necessary.
-Then GO TO the "CBE" section.
-If is now thinking/planning to get a mammogram in the • GO TO the ACTION, Stage E message. next year, say: oo 10 me nemon, singe 2 messinger CO TO the ACTION with an appointment Stage E magaza • If is now thinking/planning to get a mammogram in the GO TO the ACTION, with an appointment, Stage E message. next year and has an appointment, say: If UNSURE about her plans, GO TO the "Decision Making" section TI UNSUKE about her plans,
+Then GO TO the "Decision Making" section.
+Decision Making Section. • If is now thinking/planning to get a mammogram in the GO TO the ACTION, Stage E message. next 1-2 years, say: • If is now thinking/planning to get a mammogram in the GO TO the ACTION, with an appointment, Stage E message. next 1-2 years and has an appointment, say: neat 1 2 years and has an appointment, say.

-STAGING: Women Aged 50-59 Stage_F
+STAGING: Women Aged 40-49 Stage_F